SystemGlitch101/gh_organization_activity_monitor/README.md

 - `$ make runproxy`

 ### RUNNING:
+To run the release build:
 - `$ make run`
+To run the debug build:
+- `$ make rundebug`

 ## TODO:
-1. patch up docs
-2. receive review from mentor
+1. receive review from mentor
-3. send the assignment
+2. send the assignment